 The democratisation of financial products

-Financial inclusion matters and is the cornerstone of economic development.
-A bank account enables them to use other financial services like saving, making payments and accessing credit.
+Financial inclusion is essential and the cornerstone of economic development.
+A bank account enables them to use other financial services, such as saving, making payments, and accessing credit.

-According to The World Bank, 71% of people have a bank account in developing countries today, up from 42% a decade ago, while globally, 76% of adults worldwide have an account today, up from 51% a decade ago.
-These tremendous gains are also now more evenly distributed and come from a more significant number of countries than ever before.
+According to The World Bank, 71% of people in developing countries have a bank account today, up from 42% a decade ago, while globally 76% of adults have an account, up from 51% a decade ago.
+These tremendous gains are now more evenly distributed and come from a larger number of countries than ever before.

 But this still means some 1.4 billion people remain outside the traditional banking sector.
-These tend to be the most complex people to reach – often women, the poor, the less educated and, very often, those living in rural areas.
+These tend to be the most complex people to reach – often women, people experiencing poverty, the less educated and, very often, those living in rural areas.

 The untapped market potential: Fintechs and financial inclusion

-While digitising payments is the way to go, much more is needed.
-Governments, private employers and financial service providers – including fintechs – should work together to lower barriers to access and improve physical, financial and data infrastructure.
-This means fintechs must build trust and confidence in using financial products, develop innovative new products, and implement a robust and enforceable consumer protection framework that will include these aforementioned individuals.
+While digitising payments is the right approach, much more is needed.
+Governments, private employers and financial service providers – including fintechs – should work together to lower barriers to access and improve physical, economic and data infrastructure.
+This means fintechs must build trust and confidence in financial products, develop innovative products, and implement a robust, enforceable consumer protection framework that includes the aforementioned individuals.

-After all, the unbanked and the underserviced sector is today the greatest untapped market opportunity for many fintechs.
+After all, the unbanked and underserved sectors are today the most significant untapped market opportunity for many fintechs.

 The integration of people and technology

-The evolution of technology is at the heart of efforts to serve customers better.
+The evolution of technology is at the heart of efforts to better serve customers.
 Adopting new technology is, therefore, critical for financial services organisations to thrive.

-Progressive financial services companies are looking for new technologies to improve efficiency and speed of service and provide a better customer experience.
-This is, without doubt, a direct result of the competition from consumer brands like Amazon, Facebook and Google.
+Progressive financial services companies are seeking new technologies to improve efficiency and service speed and to deliver a better customer experience.
+This is, without a doubt, a direct result of competition from consumer brands like Amazon, Facebook, and Google.

 The ongoing digitisation of financial services